-- Talk about the words I, and, in, up, the and down.
-Print the flash cards from the inside front cover.
+- Talk about the words our, your, said, and, their, yes.
+Print multiple copies of the flash cards from the inside front cover.
 Read them together.
-Ask students to locate and read these words in the book. - On a piece of paper students draw a picture from the text.
-They write the words (with help if needed).
-I go up on the \\\\\.
-They find and write the final word in the space and read their sentence to a partner. - Talk about the meaning of high-frequency words up, down, in, on.
-Role play using a pencil to demonstrate the meaning.
-Ask students to say, My pencil is\\\\\, as they role play.
+Ask students to locate these words in the text.
+Play a game of memory with the cards. - On a piece of paper, students draw a picture from the story.
+They find and write the words in the story to match the picture and read their sentence to a partner.